 I try to regularly post trail journals, gear reviews and other hacks for camping and backpacking.
 Be sure to subscribe to receive my posts in your email inbox.

 “Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
 Climb that Goddamn mountain.”

-I have no sponsors, and all the gear I review is purchased by me.
-I only write honest, unbiased reviews of the items that I use on my journeys.
-If you are interested in sponsoring me, or having me as a brand ambassador, please use the contact form below.
+If you are interested in sponsoring me, or having me represent your brand as an ambassador, please use the contact form below.
 I will happily use and review any gear gifted to me.
 Reviews will be featured on this website and on my social media accounts.

 I often get people who ask how they can donate to my blog or thru-hike, and as of recently I’ve been using my hikes to spread awareness and raise money for suicide prevention with AFSP National.
 This is what I prefer, and you can make a donation here.

 Some wish to continue support beyond donations to my suicide prevention campaign, so I will include a link to do so, although it is never expected.
 If you do choose to donate to my blog/thru-hiking fund, know that it will be lovingly spent on decadent treats in a trail town, gear replacement or repair, or the fees that are required to maintain this web address.
 Donate here.

 For questions, concerns, inquiries and permissions, please fill out the form below to contact me via email.
 I usually get back to you within 48 hours, unless I’m on the trail then it may take up to a week.

 Thanks for dropping by and having a read, it’s greatly appreciated.
 Feedback is welcome, trolls are not.
 I moderate all comments before they are posted.